Courage the Cowardly Dog: Home media

 VHS editions of Scooby-Doo! and the Witch's Ghost and Scooby-Doo and the Alien Invaders each include an episode of Courage the Cowardly Dog as a bonus.

 Courage the Cowardly Dog: Season One, a two-disc DVD set featuring all 13 episodes from the show's first season, was released in Australia (Region 4) on September 12, 2007, by Madman Entertainment.
 On January 13, 2010, the complete second season was also released, which as of 2023, is the only DVD release of "The Chicken from Outer Space".

 A Region 1 release of the first season was done by Warner Home Video (via Warner Archive) on July 20, 2010.
 The release is the second in an official release of several Cartoon Cartoons on DVD, under the "Cartoon Network Hall of Fame" name.
 The second season was released on October 14, 2014, as the fourth in the "Hall of Fame" series.
 The third season was originally supposed to be released on DVD in Region 1 on February 2, 2016, but it was delayed to (and was released on) March 22, 2016.
 It is the fifth title in the Cartoon Network Hall of Fame series.
 The fourth and final season was released on September 27, 2016.
 Courage is one of the few Cartoon Network shows to be available as separate season sets in its entirety on DVD.

-In addition, all four seasons of the series are available for download on iTunes.
+In addition, all four seasons of the series are available for download on Amazon Prime Video, iTunes, as well as on Tubi (added on March 1, 2026).
 The PlayStation 2 version of the video game Cartoon Network Racing contains the episodes "Robot Randy" and "The Magic Tree of Nowhere" as unlockable extras.